Wrexham A.F.C.: Early years (1863–1921)

 In the 1877–78 season, the FAW inaugurated the Welsh Cup competition, to run on similar lines to the English FA Cup.
 Wrexham won the final of the inaugural competition, defeating Druids F.C.
 1–0, thanks to James Davies scoring the winning goal.
 Due to a lack of money at the fledgling FAW, Wrexham did not receive their trophy until the next year.
 In this decade, Wrexham mostly played in friendly matches against Welsh and English opponents and, as such, the Welsh Cup provided most of their competitive football.

 Disputes with the landlords of the Racecourse Ground –– who had raised the rent to £10 a year –– resulted in Wrexham playing their home games at Rhosddu Recreation Ground during the 1881–82 and 1882–83 seasons.
-As well as, changing the club's name to Wrexham Athletic for one season.
+The club's name also changed to Wrexham Athletic for one season.
 However, in the 1883–84 season, the club moved back to the Racecourse Ground and have played their home games there ever since.

-Additionally, in 1883, Wrexham won their second Welsh Cup, and made their first appearance in the FA Cup.
+In 1883, Wrexham won their second Welsh Cup, and made their first appearance in the FA Cup.
 In the FA Cup, Wrexham received a bye into the second round of the competition and were defeated 3–4 at home by Oswestry.
 Misconduct from the Wrexham crowd at the game resulted in the club's expulsion from the Football Association and subsequently, Wrexham were forced to reform in 1884 as Wrexham Olympic (a name eventually dropped in 1888).

 In 1890, Wrexham joined The Combination league, playing their first game against Gorton Villa on 6 September 1890, with Arthur Lea scoring Wrexham's only goal in a 5–1 defeat, and Wrexham finished their first season in eighth place.
 The club played in the Combination for four years before a rapid increase in costs resulted in the club joining the Welsh League in the 1894–95 season.
 Wrexham won the Welsh League in back-to-back seasons, but decided to return to the Combination in 1896, as despite the reduced support they received, the savings made on their traveling expenses outweighed the reduction in gate revenue.
 The club remained in the Combination until 1905, by which time they had managed to win the league four times.

 In 1905, after several unsuccessful attempts, Wrexham was finally elected to the Birmingham and District League in time for the 1905–06 season.
 During this debut season, Wrexham won their first league match 2–1 against Kidderminster Harriers at home in front of two thousand spectators, and finished the season sixth.
 During their time in the Birmingham and District League, Wrexham won the Welsh Cup six times (in 1908–09, 1909–10, 1910–11, 1913–14, 1914–15, and 1920–21).
 Additionally, Wrexham reached the First Round proper of the FA Cup for a second time, in the 1908–09 season, before losing a replay 1–2 to Exeter City after extra time.